notdodo/VRP-tabu/README.md

 After creating and executing the JSON file through the VRP program the Web-UI can read the output file to display costs and routes.

 ![Example of routes](https://raw.githubusercontent.com/edoz90/VRP-tabu/master/screenshot/routes.png "Routes and costs")

+## Documentation
+Run `doxygen` in root folder and the documentation will be generated in `doc/` folder